 I was diagnosed with Borderline Personality Disorder at the age of 27 following a suicide attempt in Toronto.

-I did not learn about the diagnosis until I was about 30 and I was sitting in my doctor’s office and starting looking through my chart.
+I did not learn about the diagnosis until I was about 30 and I was sitting in my doctor’s office and started looking through my chart.
 There was it, three little words that would change my life forever.

 I did not understand what the diagnosis meant so later in the week I dropped the kids off with the babysitter and headed to my local library.
 To say the least, I wash shocked and stunned beyond belief when I started reading the DSM-III.
 The prognosis was very grim: incurable, intractable.
 This literally took my breath away and I started on a downward spiral into a chronic depression that lasted for decades.

-For the next twenty years I lived with unbelievable rage and despair and anguish because I felt trapped by my diagnosis, trapped in an unhappy marriage with a man I did not love but with whom I was financially dependent.
+For the next twenty years I lived with unbelievable rage and despair and anguish because I felt trapped by my diagnosis, trapped in an unhappy marriage with a man I did not love but on whom I was financially dependent.
 I felt trapped by my children because I felt my husband’s desire to have a family had forced me into having more children than I truly wanted or was capable of raising well.
 I felt like a chameleon and a phony because every time I went out into the public sphere I plastered a big smile on my face and became the life of the party as a way to disguise the inner turmoil I was really feeling on an almost constant basis.

-I was finally able to get treatment in a psychiatric hospital in the United States where I entered as a voluntary patient.
+After another very serious suicide attempt, I was finally able to get treatment in a psychiatric hospital in the United States where I entered as a voluntary patient.
 There I met my nemesis, my therapist who completely turned my life upside down and ultimately changed it forever.
 I spent a year there receiving in-patient treatment which I railed against, fought against and raged against for months despite having signed in on my own.

 Dialectical Behavioral Therapy